buildkite/agent/README.md

 # buildbox-agent

-The Buildbox Agent is responsible for running jobs on your own server.
+The Buildbox Agent is responsible for running jobs on your own CI server.

 The agent polls Buildbox looking for work.
 When a new job is ready to run, the agent will run the `bootstrap.sh` script with all the environment variables required to run the job.